hyurl/alar/api.md

 If a `secret` key is set, the client must provide the same key when connect, otherwise the server will reject.

+The `id` property is of ambiguity.
+On the server side, if omitted, it will fall back to `dsn`, used for the client routing requests.
+On the client side, if omitted, a random string will be generated, used for the server publishing events.

 ## RpcChannel

 ```typescript